mtitinger/zz_doc/internal/SEPASSRFNT-41-testbench.md

 ./runltp -f bsp.uarts
 ```

-Also read [Configuration for quad-uarts chips](SEPASSRFNT-64-uarts.md) for details about the rs485-test program.
+Also read [Configuration for quad-uarts chips](SEPASSRFNT-64-uarts.md) for details about the rs485-test and serial-loops program.

 #### Logging
 ```